wayne-AF/hissr-drf-api/README.md

 - Checks that a following instance with a valid ID can be retrieved
 - Checks that a follow instance with an invalid ID cannot be retrieved
 #### Likes unit tests
-- Checks that a logged-out user cannot like a post
+- Checks that a logged-out user cannot like a personal
-- Checks that a logged-in user can like a post
+- Checks that a logged-in user can like a personal
-- Checks that a user can unlike a post they have previously liked
+- Checks that a user can unlike a personal they have previously liked
 - Checks that a user cannot remove another user's like
 - Checks that a like instance with a valid ID can be retrieved
 - Checks that a like instance with invalid ID cannot be retrieved